farhad324/CSE474-Lecture-Monte-Carlo-Simulations/README.md

 I took the class in Bangla as most of the students are comfortable in Bangla here.
 But the slides are in English.

+I thank [Meem Arafat Manab Sir](https://www.bracu.ac.bd/about/people/meem-arafat-manab) for honoring me with the invitation to take a class on Monte Carlo Simulation in his absence.
+I feel highly honored to get this chance as an undergrad student in the university.